 As you go through the steps of major/career explorations develop relationships and connections with individuals in these particular fields and keep in contact realizing that one day can work for your benefit as you plan your career.

 It’s time to gather all the research you’ve collected and take steps to make your decision.

 1. Analyze your goal.
 What do you want to come out of this decision?
 Knowing this can help you better define your goal.

-2. Analyze & Identify roadblocks and obstacles that may be keeping you for obtaining your goal.
+2. Analyze and identify roadblocks and obstacles that may be keeping you from obtaining your goal.

 3. Generate possible solutions.
 Brainstorm and be creative as you look at your options and the possibilities of your options.

 4. Explore each solution.
 Create a "what if" plan for each solution you’re considering.
 Consider all the potential consequences both positive and negative of each solution.